SILAMEAS/SILAMEAS/README.md

 Welcome to my GitHub profile!
 I'm passionate about coding, open-source, and continuous learning.
 Here’s a bit about me:

 ## 🚀 About Me
-- 🌱 Currently learning: Next Nest SpringBoot React
+- 🌱 Currently learning: Next Nest SpringBoot React Python Django
 - 👨‍💻 Working on: Web Developer.

 ---